Supersheep50/hey-look-listen-quiz/README.md

 - Code adapted for click event found on MDN [here](https://developer.mozilla.org/en-US/docs/Web/API/Element/click_event)
 - Advice, help and guidance for my whole project from my mentor Tim and my partner Steph.

+## Thank you!

+- Massive thank you to my partner Steph!
+She was a costant source of advice, debugging and ideas.
+- My mentor Tim for giving me great guidance and advice.